Coherent structures at the origin of time irreversibility in wall turbulence: Abstract

 \section{Abstract}

-Time irreversibility is a distinctive feature of non-equilibrium phenomena such as turbulent flows, where irreversibility is mainly associated with an energy cascade process.
+\textbf{Abstract:} Time irreversibility is a distinctive feature of non-equilibrium phenomena such as turbulent flows, where irreversibility is mainly associated with an energy cascade process.
+The connection between time irreversibility and coherent motions in wall turbulence, however, has not been investigated yet.
 An Eulerian, multiscale analysis of time irreversibility in wall-bounded turbulence is proposed in this study, which differs from previous works relying on a Lagrangian approach and mainly focusing on homogeneous turbulence.
 Outcomes reveal a strong connection between irreversibility levels and coherent structures in both turbulent channel and boundary layer flows.
 In the near-wall region, irreversibility is directly related to the inner spectral peak originating from small-scale turbulent structures in the buffer layer.
-Conversely, stronger irreversibility is found in correspondence of the outer spectral peak originating from larger turbulent flow scales far from the wall.
-Our results represent a first effort to characterize Eulerian TI in wall-bounded turbulent flows, thus paving the way for new developments in wall-turbulence modeling and control accounting for broken temporal symmetry.
+Conversely, stronger irreversibility is found in correspondence to the outer spectral peak originating from larger turbulent flow scales far from the wall.
+Our results represent a first effort to characterize Eulerian TI in wall-bounded turbulent flows, thus paving the way for further developments in wall-turbulence modeling and control accounting for broken temporal symmetry.